|

 One of Air Command's major responsibilities is the UK Air Surveillance and Control System (ASACS).
 Air Command is tasked with providing early warning of air attack against the UK air defence region; to provide fighter and missile defences and the associated ground control system; fighter co ordination with Royal Naval ships operating in adjacent waters and to maintain the integrity of UK air space in war.

-Control and Reporting Centre (CRC) provide state-of-the-art air defence radar cover across the region.
+NATO Control and Reporting Centres (CRC) provide state-of-the-art air defence radar cover across the NATO region.
 Each CRC has geographical areas of responsibility and within their own areas, the CRCs receive and process information provided round-the-clock by military and civilian radars.
 In addition to this radar data, the CRCs also exchange information using digital data-links with neighbouring NATO partners, AEW aircraft and ships.
-A fully integrated NATO air defence system is planned to come on line from around 2012.

-The CRCs are supported by a number of Reporting Posts (RPs) across the UK.
-In addition to those found at the CRCs, the locations of the RPs reflect the locations of the main RAF Air Defence radars that feed information into the UK ASACS.
-In addition to the radars, units have varying capabilities for the exchange of data-link information.
+The UK CRCs are supported by a number of Reporting Posts/Remote Radar Heads across the UK that are the locations of the major RAF Air Defence radars.
+These radars feed information into the overall UK ASACS (and the NATO NADGE/Aegis) architecture.
+In addition to the radars, units have varying capabilities for the exchange of data-link information and radars operate around the clock.

 The Sentry AEW1 makes a large contribution to ASACS using digital datalinks.
 The Sentry can deploy rapidly in response to crisis or conflict to provide Air Defence Commander with information on potential aggressors.
 The roles within the Mission Crew of the Sentry mirror those within the UK ASACS CRCs, the posts being filled again with Fighter Controllers and Aerospace Systems Operators.